suuelee/druber-responsive/README.md

     }
 ```

-In order to determine whether the menu items should be shown or not, I will insert the below styling to display the menu items when it is active:
+In order to determine whether the menu items should be shown or not, I will use .active to display the menu items when it is active:

   ```
     .navbar-links.active {